-Subsequent to initial recognition, depreciable investment properties are carried at cost less accumulated depreciation and amortization and impairment (see Note 13).
+Subsequent to initial recognition, depreciable investment properties are carried at cost less accumulated depreciation and amortization and impairment (see Note 15).

 Depreciation is computed using the straight-line method over their respective useful life ranging from five to 30 years.
-Land is carried at cost less any impairment in value (see Note 2.9 and 13).
+Land is carried at cost less any impairment in value (see Note 4.9 and 15).

 Investment properties are derecognized when they have either been disposed of or when the investment property is permanently withdrawn from use and no future benefit is expected from its disposal.
-Any gains or losses on the retirement or disposal of an investment property are recognized in the statements of income as part of Gain on sale and foreclosure of assets account under Other Operating Income section of the statement of income in the year of retirement or disposal.
+Any gains or losses on the retirement or disposal of an investment property are recognized as part of Gain on sale and foreclosure of assets account under Other Operating Income section of the statement of income in the year of retirement or disposal.
 Expenditures incurred after the investment properties have been put into operations, such as repairs and maintenance costs, are normally charged against income in the period in which costs are incurred.